imbilal23/Heart-Disease-Prediction/README.md

 This is heart disease prediction project In this project we are going to predict based on the data wether someone have the heart disease or not

-1-Problem defination 2-Data 3-Evaluate 4-Features 5-Modelling 6-Experimentation
+1-Problem defination
+2-Data
+3-Evaluate
+4-Features
+5-Modelling
+6-Experimentation

 1-Problem Defination

-Based on the given data we need to predict if a patient has heart disease or not Inatial Stages
+  * Based on the given data we need to predict if a patient has heart disease or not
+  * Inatial Stages
-What problem I am going to solve
+  * What problem I am going to solve
-What kind of data I have
+  * What kind of data I have
-Does this data have missing values
+  * Does this data have missing values
-Are there any outliers, sporious vectors
+  * Are there any outliers, sporious vectors
-Can we add or remove some of the features
+  * Can we add or remove some of the features
+  *
 2-Data

-we have the data and load it
+we have  Labbled data

 3-Evalute

-In initial stages we need to make sure,if our model gives us the accuracy of 95% 4-Features
+In initial stages we need to make sure,if our model gives us the accuracy of 95%

+4-Features

 What features are import what features columns means what